One of the sickest Covid patients home for Christmas

 Covid: One of the sickest patients home for Christmas

-Andrew Watts was described as one of the sickest Covid patients doctors at Queen Elizabeth Hospital had seen.
+Andrew Watts was described as one of the sickest Covid patients that doctors at Queen Elizabeth Hospital had seen.

 The 40-year-old black cab driver from Bexley, south-east London, began feeling ill last Christmas and returned a positive lateral flow test result on Boxing Day.